-At the end of the two world wars, global resources were limited yet new technologies made manufacturing easier and more innovative.
+At the end of the two world wars, global resources were limited.
+Thankfully, new technologies made manufacturing easier and more innovative.
 In Europe, the International and Bauhaus styles had taken hold, stripping the flamboyance of earlier days down to the bare basics.
 In Brazil, brise soleils sun-shading techniques opened up buildings to nature.
-Everywhere, function was as important as form, and in architecture from Finland to Florida the structure of a building was proudly undressed in public, revealing its core.
+Everywhere, function was as important as form.
+And in architecture–from Finland to Florida–the structure of a building was proudly undressed in public, revealing its core.

-Tubular steel, a new invention, allowed seating solutions to bend without breaking.
-Marcel Breuer‘s iconic Wassily Chair exemplifies this, with its sexy curves and sturdy structure.
-Its use of leather typified the exhaltation of natural materials.
+Material as well as technological advancements made the production of these designs a reality.
+Tubular steel allowed seating solutions to bend and flex without breaking.
+Marcel Breuer‘s iconic Wassily Chair exemplifies this, with its minimalist lines and sturdy structure.
+Its smart use of leather also typified the exaltation of natural materials.

-Bentwood, a kind of organic take on tubular steel, became part of the midcentury modern lexicon.
-Isamu Noguchi’s Coffee Table combined wood and a glob of glass, creating a clearly manufactured piece that appeared to be plucked straight from nature.
-Charles and Ray Eames’ Molded Plywood Dining Chairs were as comfortable as they were inventive and organic-looking.
-And George Nelson‘s Case Study Day Bed, made from slabs of maple, incorporated plywood shaped into curvilinear legs that seems to drip from the plane of the sofa.
+Isamu Noguchi’s Coffee Table combined wood and a similarly curvy panel of glass, creating a clearly manufactured piece that appeared to be plucked straight from nature.
+While their lounge chair used leather to up the comfort factor, the Eames’ Molded Plywood Dining Chairs had curves that made them as comfortable as they were inventive and organic-looking.
+And George Nelson‘s Case Study Day Beds, made from slabs of maple, incorporated plywood shaped into curvilinear legs that seem to drip from the plane of the sofa.

-Those floating legs could be seen throughout midcentury design.
-The idea was to minimize the visual footprint in modern living rooms that were small-scale or spacious but spare in style.
-Saarinen’s Tulip Tables have smaller bases than tops, a streamlined solution to limited floor space.
-Herman Miller manufactured endless iterations on the “floating” concept, with benches, tables and storage units.
+Those floating legs can be seen throughout mid-century furniture design.
+The idea was to minimize the visual footprint in modern living rooms that either were small-scale or were spacious, but spare in style.
+In that vein, Saarinen’s Tulip Tables have smaller bases than tops, a streamlined solution to limited floor space.
+Brands like Vitra, Knoll, Artek and Herman Miller manufactured endless iterations on the “floating” concept (and still do so to this day).

-And whimsy wasn’t lost on the iconic midcentury designers.
-Nelson looked to his childhood and created the Marshmallow Sofa and the Ball Clock, while the Eameses incorporated a true sense of play in their colorful Hang-It-All.
-Alexander Girard crafted wooden dolls and child-friendly trays along with other accents to bring pops of color and delight to homeowners.
+Nelson looked to his childhood and created the Marshmallow Sofa and the Ball Clock, while the Eameses incorporated a true sense of play into their colorful Hang-It-All.
+Alexander Girard, the king of mid-century modern textile design, also crafted other accents like wooden dolls and child-friendly trays to bring pops of color and delight to homeowners.

-Ultimately, while the furniture and accessories had to be practical and utilitarian, designers also wanted their clients to be enchanted.
+Ultimately, while mid-century modern furniture and accessories had to be practical and utilitarian, designers also wanted their clients to be enchanted in every area of the home.
+From mid-century modern sofas to mid-century modern office chairs and every area in between.
 To this day, they still are.